MasterCloudApps-Projects/Monolith-to-Microservices-Examples/Strangler_Fig/README.md

 > docker-compose -f  Example_1/3_docker-compose-proxy.yml up -d
 ```

-The new proxy settings are:
+The new proxy configuration is:
 ```
 server {
   listen 80;